MubarakSec/moocif-python-grind/part2-Conditionals/README.md

 6. **The next leap year** – Loop until a future leap year is found.
 7. **Story** – Interactive loop that builds a story with inputs.
 8. **Working with numbers** – Loop to do math operations based on inputs.
-9. **Quiz: Feedback, part 2** – Test your understanding with conceptual questions.

 ---